-It all started some 15 years ago when the Isle of Man Government looked for a digital solution to help attract more graduates back to the Isle of Man following their studies.
-Employers could post their vacancies, and young people could keep records of their achievements, create and maintain their CVs, apply for jobs and connect with employers.
+It all started some fifteen years ago when the Isle of Man Government looked for a digital solution to help attract more graduates back to the Isle of Man following their studies.
+Employers could use it to post their vacancies.
+Young people could use it to keep records of their achievements, create and maintain their CVs, apply for jobs and connect with employers.

-When the funding ran out, PDMS decided to continue providing the valuable service for the Island at its own cost, investing further development to evolve into employed.im [SignedUp v1] which offered information about working on the Island in addition to career opportunities and job vacancies for all the Island’s residents.
+When the funding ran out, PDMS decided to continue offering the valuable service for the Island at its own cost.
+We invested further development to evolve into employed.im (later to become SignedUp v1) which providing information about working on the Island in addition to career opportunities and job vacancies for all the Island’s residents.

-With the flexibility of the software, it then went on to to be used to run and manage the mandated work experience programme for all the Island’s schools.
+With the flexibility of the software, it then went on to be used to manage the mandated work experience programme for all the Island’s schools.

 As the first of its kind, employed.im became a one-stop-shop for job seekers, which was quite revolutionary back then!

 Born from all the learning from employed.im, the best analogy I can think of is that SignedUp Skills is to skills and employment as Amazon is to retail.

 There is such an overwhelming amount of information online, and essentially SignedUp Skills works to filter out all the noise.
 We harness the power of the latest technology and data to gather thousands of reliable and relevant economic opportunities and make them easy to search, save and interact with.